danifus/pssepath/README.rst

     import psspy

+Tested and works on:
+PSSE 32
+PSSE 33
+PSSE 34

+Supports 32 and 64 bit windows.

-Notice that using this module makes the PSSE system files available for use while avoiding making modifications to system paths or hardcoding the location of the PSSE system folders.
+Using this module makes the PSSE system files available for use while avoiding making modifications to system paths or hardcoding the location of the PSSE system folders.
 This makes PSSE easy to use.

 Without pssepath, you have to do something like this::